datacarpentry/image-processing/episodes/08-edge-detection.md

 Our edge detection method in this workshop is *Canny edge detection*, created by John Canny in 1986.
 This method uses a series of steps, some incorporating other types of edge detection.
-The OpenCV `cv2.Canny()` function performs the following steps:
+The skimage `cv2.Canny()` function performs the following steps:

 1. A Gaussian blur, with a blur kernel of k = 5, is applied to remove noise